seanox/pdf-service/manual/Introduction.md

 </html>
 ```

-For each key and placeholder from Meta-Data an exists-placeholder is provided.
+For each key and placeholder an exists-placeholder is provided.
 This can be used in the markup and in combination with CSS to output/display
 markup depending on the existence of values in meta-data.